 BlackMAX® pipes and fittings have been appraised by Water Services Association of Australia (WSAA) for performance compliance with AS/NZS 5065 (WSAA Appraisal 03/05).

-Iplex Pipelines has published verified Environmental Product Declaration (EPD) on our range of Polypropylene pipes.
-EPD’s are third party certified documents based on ISO 14025 and EN 15804 Standards that communicate transparent and comparable information about the life-cycle environmental impact of a product or service.
-Specifically, product declarations include information on the environmental impact of raw material acquisition, energy use and efficiency, composition of materials and chemical substances, emissions to air, soil and water and waste generation.
+Iplex Pipelines have published verified Environmental Product Declarations (EPD) on our range of Polypropylene pipes.
+EPDs are third-party certified documents based on ISO 14025 and EN 15804 Standards that communicate transparent and comparable information about the life-cycle environmental impact of a product or service.
+Specifically, product declarations include information on the environmental impact of raw material acquisition, energy use and efficiency, the composition of materials and chemical substances, emissions to air, soil and water and waste generation.

 BlackMAX® pipes are available in diameters ranging from DN225 through to DN600 in SN8.

-A range of standard fittings, including bends, tees, junctions, closed ends, couplings, plugs, reducers, saddles and adaptors are manufactured for use with BlackMAX® and SewerMAX® pipes.
+We have a wide range of standard fittings for BlackMAX® drainage and culvert pipes, including bends, tees, junctions, closed ends, couplings, plugs, reducers, saddles and adaptors.
+These drainage pipe fittings are manufactured for use with BlackMAX® and SewerMAX® pipes.
 Fittings can be fabricated from BlackMAX® or SewerMAX® pipe sections, PVC pipe sections, GRP / PVC and GRP / VC composite materials.

 GRP, GRP/PVC and GRP/VC composite fittings are manufactured specifically for use with SewerMAX® pipes with socketed ends for connection to SewerMAX® pipe spigots.
 GRP fittings are also available with PVC or VC socket or spigot ends for lateral connections to incoming PVC or VC sewer pipes.
 GRP SewerMAX® fittings comply with Australian Standard Revision AS3571 “Glass reinforced thermosetting plastics (GRP) pipes – Polyester based – Water supply, sewerage and drainage applications”.